pzingg/quarry/README.md

 ### Setup

 Currently, Quarry is built exclusively for PostgreSQL databases.
-Support for other database options will be added in the future, and prior to the 1.0 release.
+Support for other database options will be added in the future, prior to the 1.0 release.

-For now, you'll need PostgreSQL installed and started prior to running Quarry.
+For now, you'll need PostgreSQL installed and started before running Quarry.

 #### Quarry Config